TsekNet/PowerShell/Profile/README.md

 2. Restart PowerShell (or run ```powershell & $profile.CurrentUserAllHosts```)

-*NOTE* If you run into any errors, $Error[0] will have the latest error message for troubleshooting.
+*NOTE* When running this for the first time, the startup will be slower, as it is installing all the required modules.

 ### Imported Modules